Cattum/INFOSCI-301-Team-Research/README.md

 Unemployment and Mental Health: A Data-Driven Exploration of Socioeconomic Vulnerability Across U.S. States (2018–2021)

 ## 2. Authors and Contribution Statement
-Qirui Zhao: Conducted correlation and lagged effect analysis, designing research questions, integrated and cleaned datasets, developed all data preprocessing scripts.
+-Qirui Zhao: Conducted correlation and lagged effect analysis, designing research questions, integrated and cleaned datasets, developed all data preprocessing scripts.
-Zichu Zhou: Designed and implemented the interactive dashboards using Plotly, co-authored the report and poster, and color accessibility testing.
+-Zichu Zhou: Designed and implemented the interactive dashboards using Plotly, co-authored the report and poster, and color accessibility testing.

 We collaborated equally on conceptual design, coding, and presentation materials.